vekatze/neut/book/src/terms.md

 ### Sematics

-Evaluating `admit` will exit the program, displaying a message like the below:
+Evaluating `admit` will exit the program, displaying a message like the following:

 ```text
 admit: /path/to/file.nt:1:2